Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 \subsection{Generalization to Nondegenerate $G$-categories}

 The principles of categorical representation theory will also allow us to prove the following generalization of \cref{Mellin Transform for biWhittaker Sheaves} to all nondegenerate $G$-categories (discussed above in \cref{SurveyOfResults}), see \cref{N Averaging Fully Faithful on Whittaker Subcategory}.
 Specifically, note that we may interpret the symmetric monoidality of \cref{Mellin Transform for biWhittaker Sheaves} as a statement regarding spectrally decomposing categories with a $G$-action.
 For example, \cref{Mellin Transform for biWhittaker Sheaves} says that if $\C$ is a category with a $G$-action, then for each $[\lambda] \in \LTd\sslash\Wext$, we may consider the eigencategories of its Whittaker invariants $(\C^{N^{-}, \psi})_{[\lambda]}$.
-Unfortunately, some categories do not admit Whittaker invariants.
-For example, one can show that $\text{Vect}^{N^{-}, \psi} \simeq 0$, see \cref{NoMonodromicWhittakerForVect}.
+However, some categories do not admit Whittaker invariants.
+For example, one can show that $\text{Vect}^{N^{-}, \psi} \simeq 0$, see \cite[Example 2.41]{GannonNew}.

 On the other hand, work of \cite{BZGO} (which we will summarize below in \cref{BZGOTheorem}) shows that if $\C$ is any $G$-category, the subcategory $\C^N$ (with its natural symmetries) determines $\C$.
 It is therefore of interest to relate the $N$-invariants of a category to the Whittaker invariants.
-To do this, we recall the following well known result, which we provide a proof for in \cref{Proof of Support of Whittaker Sheaves}:
+To do this, we recall the following well known result, which we provide a proof for the sake of completeness in \cite[Proposition 1.3]{GannonNew}: